toplenboren/simple-git-hooks/README.md

 If you have the option to set arguments or environment variables, you can use the --no-verify option or the SKIP_SIMPLE_GIT_HOOKS environment variable.

 If these options are not available, you may need to resort to using the terminal for skipping hooks.

-### When migrating from `husky` git hooks are not running

-**Why is this happening?**

-Husky might change the `core.gitHooks` value to `.husky`, this way, git hooks would search `.husky` directory instead of `.git/hooks/`.

-Read more on git configuration in [Git book](https://git-scm.com/docs/githooks)

-You can check it by running this command inside of your repo:

-`git config core.hooksPath`

-If it outputs `.husky` then this is your case

-**How to fix?**

-you need to point `core.gitHooks` value to `your-awesome-project/.git/hooks`.
-You can use this command:

-`git config core.hooksPath .git/hooks/`

-validate the value is set:

-`git config core.hooksPath`

-should output: `.git/hooks/`

-Then remove the `.husky` folder that are generated previously by `husky`.

 ### I am getting "npx: command not found" error in a GUI git client